-Gwynedd SACRE monitor standards in religious education by reviewing school inspection reports.
+Gwynedd SACRE monitor standards in religious education by reviewing school inspection reports, and by receiving summaries of schools' self-evaluation documents.

 - 2.3.1 During the year, 23 inspection reports on schools in Gwynedd were presented; the following sections of each report were submitted for the attention of SACRE: - school name - name of inspection team - the appropriate section on pupils' Spiritual, Moral, Social and Cultural Development as evidence of the school's and the inspection team's response to Key Question: How well do the learning experiences satisfy the needs and the interests of the pupils and community? - the report on Religious Education as evidence of the school's and the inspection team's response to Key Question 1: How well do learners achieve? - any other relevant key matter